Spin amplification in realistic systems: Continuous-wave drive spin amplification in realistic systems

-For the initial zero-excitation state, the closed-system state evolution results in off-resonant Rabi oscillations where all the spins precess close to the state $|0_j\rangle$.
+For the initial zero-excitation state, using $\gamma_\text{d}=\gamma=0$ results in off-resonant Rabi oscillations where all the spins precess close to the state $|0_j\rangle$.
 This is shown in Fig.~\ref{fig_weak_drive}(b), where the additional complexity in the dynamics stems from including the spin-spin interactions.
 Importantly, the total excitation number is bounded for a given constant $\Omega$.
 When the dephasing is added, it can be viewed as a continuous measurement of the spin state by the environment, and therefore even a small amplitude of the state~$|1_j\rangle$ can lead to a steady accumulation of the number of excited spins.
 This accumulation happens faster for stronger drives, as they make the spins acquire a larger amplitude of the state~$|1_j\rangle$.
-This is shown in Fig.~\ref{fig_weak_drive}(c) where in the contrast to the closed-system case, the populations are increasing over time.
+This is shown in Fig.~\ref{fig_weak_drive}(c) that was obtained using $\gamma_\text{d}/J_z=0.265$ and $\gamma/J_z=0.004$.
+In the contrast to the $\gamma_\text{d}=\gamma=0$ case, the populations are increasing over time.
 Despite this, a larger $\Omega$ can improve $P_1-P_0$.
-Doing the same sweep over $\Omega$ and $\Delta_\text{d}$ as in Fig.~\ref{fig_cw_drive_Delta_Omega_pcaa} of the main text, we find maximum $P_1-P_0=8.35$ for $\Omega/J=0.4$ and $\Delta_\text{d}=0$.
+Doing the sweep over $\Omega \in [0.2, 2.4]\cdot 40\text{MHz}$ and $\Delta_\text{avg}\in[-5,5]\cdot 40\text{MHz}$, we find maximum $P_1-P_0=2.49$ for $\Omega/J_z=0.4$ and $\Delta_\text{avg}=0$.
+This is slightly better than $P_1-P_0=1.69$ for $\Omega/J_z=0.1$ (maximum of the dotted blue curve in Fig.~\ref{fig_weak_drive}(a)).

+Even without decay and decoherence, deviations of the Hamiltonian~\eqref{H_long_range_ising} from the nearest-neighbor Ising model also reduce the quality of the spin amplification.
+This is illustrated in Fig.~\ref{fig_weak_drive}(d).
+The long-range interaction can be detrimental if the next-nearest-neighbor shift is larger than $\Omega$.
+This puts a limitation on how weak $\Omega$ can be in practice.
+Assuming $J_{z,jk}=J_z r_{jk}^{-6}$, the next-nearest-neighbor shift in 1D is $4|J_{z,jk}|/J_z=1/16$ (with $r_{jk}=|j-k|$), and it is smaller than the chosen $\Omega/J_z=0.1$, so that spin amplification still works, as shown by the dashed green curve in Fig.~\ref{fig_weak_drive}(d).
+However, for $J_{z,jk}=J_z r_{jk}^{-3}$, the next-nearest-neighbor shift is $4|J_{z,jk}|/J_z=1/2$, which is larger than $\Omega/J_z=0.1$, and this completely shuts down spin amplification.
+We do not show the latter case in Fig.~\ref{fig_weak_drive}(d), but it looks very similar to to the dashed green curve in Fig.~\ref{fig_2d_weak_drive}(d) that shows $J_{z,jk}=J_z r_{jk}^{-6}$ in 2D and will be discussed below.

+The long-range coupling $J_{z,jk}=J_z r_{jk}^{-3}$ is the asymptotic form of the dipole-dipole interaction of the persistent-current artificial atoms, but it has significant corrections when they are close to each other.
+It can be analytically evaluated using the Neumann formula for the mutual inductance.
+For the Rydberg atoms, the coupling $J_{z,jk}=J_z r_{jk}^{-6}$ is more natural.
+Regardless of the power in the long-range interaction, it is possible to achieve some spin amplification by choosing a larger $\Omega$~\cite{furman_prb06} to compensate for the next-nearest-neigbor shifts and beyond.
+As discussed above, this will need to be balanced with the other imperfections that become more significant for larger $\Omega$.